 Studies showing improvement —and no improvement—usually use 320 mg of saw palmetto.

 Nettle Root Extract

 Stinging nettle root (Urtica dioica) appears to have less evidence that it helps prostate problems than saw palmetto.
 Most studies appear to combine stinging nettle with saw palmetto and /other supplements.
 Some researchers have speculated the placebo effect may be responsible for some of the effects of stinging nettle, although to know for sure, we need better studies.

-Sterol esters is likely a reference to Beta Sitosterol.This is a compound in saw palmetto.
-Both saw palmetto and beta sitosterol are very popular for helping prostate problems.
-Various studies over the years have found beta sitosterol can help enlarged prostate symptoms.
+Sterol esters are likely a reference to Beta-Sitosterol.This is a compound in saw palmetto.
+Both saw palmetto and beta-sitosterol are very popular for helping prostate problems.
+Various studies over the years have found beta-sitosterol can help enlarged prostate symptoms.
 Dosages used range from about 30mg to 100 mg per day.

-Several studies have noted pygenum -also called pygeum Africanum and Prunus africana – can help ease symptoms of BPH such as going to the bathroom at night and improving how much urine is voided when men to to the bathroom.
+Several studies have noted pygeum -also called pygeum Africanum and Prunus Africana – can help ease symptoms of BPH such as going to the bathroom at night and improving how much urine is voided when men to the bathroom.
 Studies often use 100-200 mg of pygeum per day to achieve positive results.
 Tip.
 Look for supplements using the bark of the pygeum tree, as this seems to be where the active ingredients are located.

 Black Pepper Extract

 The black pepper extract used in Prosvent is called BioPerine.
 Its a popular ingredient absorption booster.
 Many supplements contain Bioperine or black pepper to improve the absorption of other ingredients.
-This is one way supplement companies overcome the poor absorption some ingredients have in the body.
+This is one method supplement companies use to enhance poor absorption of some ingredients.

 AstraGin is another popular nutrient absorption booster.

 See this video on BioPerine for more info.